Battle of Okehazama: Aftermath

 The Battle of Okehazama is regarded as one of the most significant turning points in Japanese history.
 The Imagawa clan was greatly weakened and would soon be destroyed by its neighbors.
 Oda Nobunaga gained greatly in prestige, and many samurai and minor warlords (including Imagawa's former retainer, Matsudaira Motoyasu, the future Tokugawa Ieyasu) pledged fealty.

-This battle was the first time Nobunaga noticed the talents of the sandal-bearer Kinoshita Tōkichirō, who would eventually become Toyotomi Hideyoshi.
+The battle was the first time Nobunaga noticed the talents of the sandal-bearer Kinoshita Tōkichirō, who would eventually become Toyotomi Hideyoshi.

 National Historic Site

 In 1937, Japan's Ministry of Education designated the battlefield, Okehazama Kosenjō, a National Historic Site of Japan.
 Located at Minamiyakata, Sakae-cho, Toyoake City, the site hosts The Shichikokuhyo, or Seven Granite Pillars, with each pillar representing Yoshimoto's seven warlords.
 The first of the pillars bears the words, "Imagawa Yoshimoto was killed here."

 The battlefield is now a park.